- Last year, back-to-school (B2S) spending in the U.S. was projected to hit $83.6B — making it second only to Black Friday Cyber Monday

 To incentivize higher average order value, Dormify automates free shipping notifications at the cart level (as well as personalized recommendations):

 But, as you get closer to events like B2S or the holidays, shipping timelines become critical.
 During Cyber Monday 2017, Dormify wanted to set shipping expectations up front with customers as they shopped on the site.

 The solution was to implement a split cart functionality.
 Dormify was able to show whether products in a customer’s cart were eligible to ship within a quick time frame.
 If the products couldn’t arrive in time, they were identified in the cart as shipping separately.

 (3) Free Gift Script for In-Store Purchases

-To make the retail shopping experience at all Dormify Style Studio locations feel seamless with the online experience, the ecommerce team uses a free shipping script, with no minimum threshold on all orders placed on the website in-store.
+To make the online to offline (O2O) shopping experience at all Dormify Style Studio locations feel seamless, the ecommerce team uses a free shipping script, with no minimum threshold on all orders placed on the website in-store.
 “We wanted to give our customers the benefit that they would typically receive from shopping in any other store location,” says Ulmer.

 This test helped Dormify to draw incremental visits to the store and build brand loyalty.

 Streamlining Back-End Operations with Shopify Flow